cockpit-project/cockpit/HACKING.md

 script and the familar Makefile targets.

-But after a fresh clone of the Cockpit sources, you need to prepare them by running autogen.sh.
+But after a fresh clone of the Cockpit sources, you need to prepare them by running `autogen.sh`.
 Maybe like so:

     $ mkdir build
     $ cd build
     $ ../autogen.sh --prefix=/usr --enable-maintainer-mode --enable-debug

-As shown, autogen.sh also runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.
+As shown, `autogen.sh` also runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.

-When working with a Git clone, it is therefore best to simply always run ../autogen.sh instead of `../configure`.
+When working with a Git clone, it is therefore best to simply always run `../autogen.sh` instead of `../configure`.

 Creating a build directory puts the output of the build in a separate directory, rather than mixing it in with the sources, which is confusing.